John Denver Plane Crash: Autopsy Report and Investigation Findings

 • The Vise-Grip pliers used as a valve handle

-• Other cockpit layout changes from standard Long-EZ plans
+• Other cockpit layout changes from standard plans

 4. Medical History

-While not a direct cause, the investigation noted that Denver had a history of shoulder problems that may have made reaching the awkwardly positioned fuel selector even more difficult.
-The NTSB found no evidence this medical issue contributed directly to the accident, but it highlighted the importance of pilots ensuring they can comfortably operate all aircraft controls.
+The investigation noted a history of shoulder problems that may have made reaching the awkwardly positioned fuel selector even more difficult.
+The NTSB found no direct contribution to the accident from this, but it highlighted why pilots should physically verify they can comfortably reach and operate every control before purchasing an aircraft.

 Witness Accounts and Physical Evidence